Rad-icalEdward/meteorologists-project3/README.md

                 };
   ```

 <li>I also had trouble with the correct placement of different parts of the code and making sure I was able to call the data and variables I needed.
-I have not fully resolved this and my pie chart generates live in the browser as the for loop runs - I would have preferred for it to appear once the code has run, but I now actually think this looks quite cool as long as you have a fast PC!</ul>
+I have not fully resolved this and my pie chart generates live in the browser as the for loop runs - I would have preferred for it to appear once the code has run, but I now actually think this looks quite cool as long as you have a fast PC!
+<li>I also really wanted to combine the weather condition types as there are a lot of similar ones that make it harder to analyse the results.
+However, this was something I ran out of time to do.</ul>
 <br><br>
 <strong>Isil Bulut</strong><br><br>